 What action is Zippy's promoting?
 LISTEN to ideas from youth.
-If necessary.
-GUID

-LISTEN to ideas from youth.
 If necessary, GUIDE them to the following response: Eat at Zippy's!

 How does Zippy's make it easy for us to do that action?
 LISTEN to ideas from youth.
-If necessary, GUIDE them to the following responses:

-They make it convenient to go there by having restaurants all over town.
+If necessary, GUIDE them to the following responses: They make it convenient to go there by having restaurants all over town.